Get insider access

 The best 2-in-1 budget laptop we've tested is the Microsoft Surface Go 3 (2021).
 It's essentially a miniaturized version of the Surface Pro but is designed for lighter tasks like emails, web browsing, and media consumption.
 It's incredibly compact at only 10.5 inches, so it's easy to carry around.
 Its IPS display looks sharp, is bright enough for use in most settings, and supports pen input.
 The 1080p webcam above the display is excellent, and there's also a facial recognition IR camera for quick logins.
 Like all Microsoft 2-in-1 tablets, the keyboard and stylus are accessories you purchase separately.
 The keyboard is worth getting because Windows isn't very touch-friendly, and the keyboard helps protect the screen from scratches.

 You can get the Surface Go 3 with an Intel Pentium Gold or Core i3 CPU.
 Both are fine for simple tasks like web browsing, emails, and video playback, but don't expect to do anything remotely intensive.
 If your budget allows, we recommend getting a model with 8GB of memory, as you'll get a much smoother experience when multitasking.
 The 8GB model costs around $500 USD, so you can expect to spend a little over $600 factoring in the keyboard.
 The battery lasts about seven hours of light use, which is short compared to clamshell laptops but not bad for a 10-inch tablet.
-Port selection is limited; you only get one USB-C, a headphone jack, and a proprietary Surface Connect charging port.
+Port selection is limited: one USB-C, a headphone jack, and a proprietary Surface Connect charging port.

 See our review